Western and Central Africa

-The Egypt project has been developed within the framework of the GTEX programme and is fully aligned to the programme’s approach and strategy.
-The envisaged impact of the project is to increase employment and income along the T&C value chain.
+The Egypt project has been developed within the framework of the GTEX MENATEX programme and is fully aligned to the programme’s approach and strategy.
+The envisaged impact of the project is to increase employment and income along the Textiles and Clothing (T&C) value chain.
 To achieve this long-term objective, the project foresees to accomplish two major outcomes until its end.
-One is related to the institutional infrastructure around the sector, including policy aspects, where required, and is formulated as “Improved business environment and TISI performance in the T&C sector”.
-The second outcome targets the enterprise level which is formulated as “Improved competitiveness of SMEs in the T&C sector”.
+One is related to the institutional infrastructure around the sector, including policy aspects, where required, and is formulated as “Improved business environment and Trade and Investment Support Institutions (TISIs) performance in the T&C sector”.
+The second outcome targets the enterprise level which is formulated as “Improved competitiveness of Small and Medium sized Enterprises (SMEs) in the T&C sector”.
 It will focus on capacity building of the private sector with a main focus on the clothing sector.
 Technical assistance consists of direct support to enterprises in selected sub-sectors as well as selected TISIs supporting the sector.

 The textiles and clothing sector is Egypt’s second biggest industrial sector after agro-industry.
 It accounts for approximately 3.5% of GDP, 34% of industrial output and 14% of Egypt’s overall exports (Source: RMG Export Council).

 The T&C sector is comprised of about 4,000 companies, out of which only around 500-600 are exporting.
 Exporting companies are relatively well organised as compared to the majority of companies supplying the domestic market.
 The latter are often small companies operating in the informal sector.
 While no exact employment figures exist, estimations are that the sector employs up to 1 million people, the majority of them in the informal sector.
 While the textile sector (ginning, spinning and weaving) is still dominated by large state-owned companies, 90% of all clothing factories are private-owned.